God and Country, may both stand tall, just like the folks that serve, Even when backed against the wall, we'll defend both with Greatest Fervor.

 Went on to lives of every kind,

-With each, I'd gladly serve and birth.
+Each, I'd gladly serve with, and berth.

 A Thousand Soldiers standing tall,